-Once installed in the S-100 ECDIS SENC datasets for Dual Fuel mode are selected for use in ECDIS portrayal and operations.
-The largest scale of data in the SENC continues to be used where necessary for alerts/indications under MSC/232 (82)16.
+Once installed in the S-100 ECDIS, SENC datasets for Dual Fuel mode are selected for use in ECDIS portrayal and operations.
+The largest scale of data in the SENC continues to be used where necessary for alerts/indications under MSC/232 (82).
 S-98 Annex C defines in more detail any specific operations relating to Dual Fuel presentation including how portrayal overlaps are resolved.
-This is an ongoing development17, indeed S-98 Annex C provides a good repository for crucial details required by the OEM for detailed implementation over and above what is in the detailed standards.
+This is an ongoing development, indeed S-98 Annex C provides a good repository for crucial details required by the OEM for detailed implementation over and above what is in the detailed standards.

-The OEM implements the existing S-57 regime for ECDIS usage alongside S-100 (the standards defining these are included in section Error!
-Reference source not found.. this extends to all existing content in S-57, S-52 and subject to the testing regimes defined in S-64.
-In terms of the actual implementation of dual fuel, few implementation barriers still exist.
+The OEM implements the existing S-57 regime for ECDIS usage alongside S-100 (the standards defining these are included in section 6.1, this extends to all existing content in S-57, S-52 and subject to the testing regimes defined in S-64.
+In terms of the actual implementation of Dual Fuel, few implementation barriers still exist.